Design and Development

 Our key concern is always: how we best help our customers make differentiated products that are useful, desirable and intuitive.
 We are fluent in both mechanical and electronics design and manufacturing, and your product can end up utilizing mechanics, electronics or both.
 We never decide on this upfront, but pick technologies based on the results of different analyses.

-Being part of Molex, we have global access to the most innovative and customizable electronics imaginable.
+Being a part of Molex, we have global access to the most innovative and customizable electronics imaginable.
 We use this access as a capability in our design and development phase to improve the user experience of the product and to enhance the effectiveness of the product.
-Read more about Electronics Integration here.
+Read more about electronics integration here.

 Great products and proper documentation go hand in hand.
 It is as simple as that.
 You need extensive documentation before you can get the regulatory approval to go to market.